o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/system-usage.md

 Here are a few tips for getting the best performance out of the terrain query APIs:

 * The APIs are designed to let you query for different combinations of height, normal, and surface data.
-The more data you query, the more expensive the query will be, so try to limit queries to fetch the minimum amount of data that you intend to use.
-When you need multiple types of data for the same position, the APIs that let you fetch multiple types at once will generally be faster than calling the individual APIs separately.
-For example, `GetSurfacePoint` will be faster than calling `GetHeight`, `GetNormal`, and `GetSurfaceWeights` individually.
+The more data you query, the more expensive the query is, so try to limit queries to fetch the minimum amount of data that you intend to use.
+When you need multiple types of data for the same position, the APIs that let you fetch multiple types at once are generally faster than calling the individual APIs separately.
+For example, `GetSurfacePoint` is faster than calling `GetHeight`, `GetNormal`, and `GetSurfaceWeights` individually.
 * When querying for multiple input positions, the bulk APIs (`QueryList`, `QueryRegion`) are generally 80-90% faster than calling the individual APIs (`GetHeight`, etc).
 * `QueryRegion` / `QueryRegionAsync` are the fastest query APIs because they don't require the additional step of building up an input list of positions before calling them.
-* The queries can be made up to 4x faster by using the `Exact` or `Clamp` sampler choices, as long as you take care to align the input positions or input region exactly to the terrain grid.
-Misalignment will produce inaccurate results.
+* The queries can be up to 4x faster by using the `Exact` or `Clamp` sampler choices, as long as you take care to align the input positions or input region exactly to the terrain grid.
+Misalignment produces inaccurate results.
-* The `TerrainAreaExistsInBounds` provides a quick way to determine if terrain exists at _all_ within an AABB.
-This can be used to circumvent the more expensive per-point queries entirely if the region your system cares about doesn't contain any terrain.
+* The `TerrainAreaExistsInBounds` provides a quick way to determine if terrain exists within an AABB.
+This can be used to entirely circumvent the more expensive per-point queries if the region that your system cares about doesn't contain any terrain.

 ### Raycast queries